dhondta/python-pybots/README.md

 ## Usage

-Each bot class is implemented as a context manager and has a basically configured logger attached.
+Each bot class is implemented as a context manager and has a logger attached.
 It can thus be instantiated in a clear and straightforward way.
 Here is an example:

 ```
-from pybots.netcat import Netcat
+from pybots import Netcat

-class MyBot(Netcat):
-    def precompute(self):
-        self.lookup_table = ...

-    def preamble(self):
-        self.read_until('>')

-with MyBot("remote_host", 1234) as bot:
+with Netcat("remote_host", 1234) as bot:
     bot.write("Hello!")
     data = bot.read_until("hash: ")
     hash = data.split("hash: ")[-1]